Ashley Wilson AM

 - A former board member Australian Health Industries Inc.

-- The current President of Hearing Aid Manufacturer & Distributors Association.
+- A former President of Hearing Aid Manufacturer & Distributors Association of Australia.

-- A member of the Federal Minister for Aged Care Hearing Consultative Committee.
+- A former member of the Federal Minister for Aged Care Hearing Consultative Committee.

-- The current Chairperson of Diving Australia (National Olympic Sports Federation) and board member since 1996.
+- The former Chairperson of Diving Australia (National Olympic Sports Federation) and board member

 - The former Chair of South Australian Aquatic Sports Coalition.